dkaser/unraid-motd/README.md

 - `show` display fancy header at beginning of output
 - `use_hostname` if true, display the hostname.
 If false, display `custom_text`
-- `font` select font to use for output .
-See [figurine](https://github.com/arsham/figurine/tree/master/figurine/fonts) for a list of available fonts.
+- `font` select font to use for output.
+Run `figurine -l` to get a list of available fonts, or `figurine -sl Test` to view a sample of all fonts.

 ### Generic options